Ponragavan/React-Projects/README.md

 To run this project locally, run the follwing code on your command prompt:

-1. Clone the repository:
+1.Clone the repository:

 ```bash
 git clone https://github.com/Ponragavan/React-Projects.git
 ```

-2. Navigate to the project directory:
+2.Navigate to the project directory:

 ```bash
 cd React-Projects/Project-Management
 ```

-3. Install dependencies:
+3.Install dependencies:

 ```bash
 npm install
 ```

-4. To run:
+4.To run:

 ```bash
 npm run dev